3BenLee/trial_by_fire/README.md

 * I built the project using gulp and sass.

-1- First, in your git change directories (cd) into the project directory and do an "npm install" 2- Then type in "npm start"
+1- First, in your git change directories (cd) into the project directory `cd Mercari_Test` and do an `npm install` 2- Then type in `npm start`
 3- browsersync should then load a localhost

-If you have any trouble, please message email me.
+If you have any trouble, please email me.

 My intentions: